nicoleump/ga-dsiplus/roadmap/week07/readme.md

 ## Learning Objectives:

-* Understand what makes a successful interview + negotiation
+* Understand what makes a successful interview

 * How to prepare for the interview

 * How to present your unique story

-* Know when to negotiate and talk money in the interview process

-* Practicing interviewing + negotiation
+* Practicing interviewing

 ## Framing: (5/5)